 After, Ántonia tells Jim he should have run.
 But she's impressed that he's so brave.
 She insists that they bring the dead snake back home for everyone to see.
 Jim points out the green liquid coming out of the snake's head and says it's the poison.
 They measure the snake to be five and a half feet long with 24 rattles. Ántonia says this means the snake is 24 years old.

 Jim starts to feel proud of what he did.
 He respects the snake as the ancient and oldest Evil.
-Jim is too scared to let them come near him with the dead snake, so Ántonia rides him home while Jim walks beside, dragging the snake behind him and feeling proud of himself.
+Dude is too scared to let them come near him with the dead snake, so Ántonia rides him home while Jim walks beside, dragging the snake behind him and feeling proud of himself.

 When they get home Otto greets them first.
 He asks how Jim killed the snake, and he thinks it's lucky they had a spade with them. Ántonia gushes about Jim's bravery.
 He and Otto go to hang the snake up in the windmill, while Ántonia goes into the kitchen to tell the story once again.

 Later, Jim learns that this particular snake was old and that's why he didn't fight too much.
 He knows that a younger snake that size would have outmatched him.

 The snake hangs there and several neighbors come to admire it over the next few days. Ántonia likes Jim much better from then on and she stops acting so superior.